Frequently Asked Questions

 Q: How big are the spaces?

 A: All spaces are at least 10 feet wide across the front, which accommodates tents used by many vendors.
 Maximum length is 20 feet at Corvallis markets.
-On Monroe some of this depth is on the edge of sidewalks and thus not likely workable for vehicles.
+On Monroe Ave. some of this depth is on the edge of sidewalks and not possible for most vehicles.
 Albany offers a variety of space lengths, including many at 23 and 25 feet and shorter unloading spaces that cost less.

 Q: Can I leave a vehicle in my space?